 Step One: Set your long-term goals.

 If you’re not sure where to start, try setting goals in each area of your life: career, financial, physical, spiritual, relationships, and personal.
 Think about your end goal first.
 Do you want to be a certain weight?
 Do you want to save some sum of money?
 Maybe climb a mountain?
 Decide what you want, and write that down.

 Step Two: Break it down into smaller increments.

 Take your long-term goal and create smaller, short-term goals that will help you reach it.
 For example, if your goal is to lose 20 pounds by the end of the year, you might set smaller goals to lose 5 pounds every three months.

 SMART stands for Specific, Measurable, Achievable, Results-focused, and Time-bound.
 Look at each of your goals and make adjustments to fit these criteria.
 For example, for your weight-loss goal, you already have the time-bound, measurable, and results-focused parts met: lose 5 pounds in 3 months.
 If you were to make it more specific, you could include your goal weight.
 Only you know if your goal is measurable or not.

 Spend some time going through each of your goals and writing down any obstacles you might encounter, any resources you need, and what success looks like.
 In the weight-loss example, obstacles might include unhealthy temptations, lack of time, or scarcity of support.
 You might need resources like a gym or healthy snacks.
 Success could look like a more active you.

 Step Five: Take action.

 What are your goals?
-Leave a comment and let us know, and if you need some inspiration, check out our blog post 10 Ways to Get More Out of Life.
+Leave a comment and let us know, and if you need some inspiration, check out this list of 50 small ways to get more out of life.